Whatsapp Icon

 Classification Based on Size

-• Microadenomas: These are small tumors, less than 10 millimeters (about 1 centimeter) in diameter.
+• Microadenomas: These are small tumors, less than 10 millimetres (about 1 centimetre) in diameter.
 Microadenomas are typically benign and may not cause symptoms or require immediate treatment but need monitoring for growth or hormonal changes.

 • Macroadenomas: These are larger tumors, exceeding 10 millimeters in diameter.
 Macroadenomas can cause symptoms by pressing on nearby brain structures or by producing excessive hormones.
 They often require more aggressive treatment methods such as surgery or medication.